-However, you pay 30% coinsurance for each prescription or refill of a specialty medication on the Specialty Drug List, if you do not obtain the medication through the PrudentRx Program.
+However, you pay 30% coinsurance with no out-of-pocket maximum for each prescription or refill of a specialty medication on the Specialty Drug List, if you do not obtain the medication through the PrudentRx Program.

 Specialty medications on the Specialty Drug List are only covered when obtained from a Johns Hopkins Outpatient Pharmacy or the CVS Specialty Pharmacy.
 Specialty medications on the Specialty Drug List that are obtained from any other pharmacy, even if it is an EHP Network Pharmacy, are not covered.